-Disclosure Quantity Units No. of substantiated complaints on customer privacy N/A # No. of complaints addressed N/A # No. of customers, users and account holders whose information is upurposes used for secondary N/A # What is the impact and where does it occur?
+Disclosure Quantity Units

+No. of substantiated complaints on customer privacy N/A #

+No. of complaints addressed N/A #

+No. of customers, users and account holders whose information is u used for secondary N/A #

+what is the impact and where does it occur?
 What is the organization's involvement in the impact?
-Identify the impact and where it occurs (i.e., primary business operations and/or supply chain) Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its business relationship) s, goals and target anisms, and/or pro to manage the ma jects, programs, Not Applicable No ot Applicable What are the Risk/s Identified?
-Identify risk/s related to material topic of the organization Management Approach Not Applicable Not Applicable What are the Opportunity/ies Identified?
-Identify the opportunity/ies related to material topic of the organization Management Approach Not Applicable No t Applicable
+Identify the impact and where it occurs (i.e., primary business operations and/or supply chain) Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its business relationship) Management Approach What policies, commitments resources, grievance mechain and initiatives do you have anisms, and/or pro jects, programs,

+Not Applicable No t Applicable

+What are the Risk/s Identified?
+Identify risk/s related to material topic of the organization at are the Risk/s Identified?
+Manage

+Not Applicable No t Applicable

+ement Approach

+Identify the opportunity/ies related to material topic of the organization

+Not Applicable No t Applicable